DrDab/BreakfastBookClub/Weekly Reports/w4_report.md

   - Add logout functionality
   - Fix login to change pages only when user has been authenticated
   - Finish backend logic to add real book posts to the home page

+  Victor Du:
+  - Implement routes on backend API for adding and getting book data.
+  - Implement routes on backend API for getting book club posting data.